 Choosing the best tile color is pretty exciting!
 This is where you’d get to consider your personal preference and personality.
 When choosing, you simply need to be aware of the general feel that you want a space to have.

 Do you want it to be relaxing?
 Serene?
 Atmospheric?
 Moody?
 If you want a space to have a restful feel, choose a tile color that will blend well with the existing colors of a space.
+Whatever atmosphere you are going for in your home, a lot can stand with choosing the right color, so make sure to take this into account when picking.

 If you want a more vibrant feel, choose a tile color that will provide contrast.